MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/general/policy-untested-net-framework-assemblies.md

 There are two kinds of .NET assemblies: pure and mixed.
 Pure .NET assemblies contain only MSIL instructions.
 Mixed assemblies contain both unmanaged machine instructions and MSIL instructions.
 Mixed assemblies in general are compiled in a C++ compiler by using the "clr" switch, and also contain machine instructions built from native C++ code.

-When you use a .NET Framework assembly that is not in the supported list, you are required to use the `CREATE ASSEMBLY`statement to register the assembly and the referenced assemblies within SQL Server database.
+When you use a .NET Framework assembly that isn't in the supported list, you are required to use the `CREATE ASSEMBLY` statement to register the assembly and the referenced assemblies within SQL Server database.
 The SQL Server `CREATE ASSEMBLY` statement lets only pure .NET Framework assemblies be registered.
-If the assembly or any referenced assembly is not a pure .NET Framework assembly (and, therefore, is a mixed assembly), you receive the following error message:
+If the assembly or any referenced assembly isn't a pure .NET Framework assembly (and, therefore, is a mixed assembly), you receive the following error message:

 > Msg 6544, Level 16, State 1, Line 2
 CREATE ASSEMBLY for assembly '\<assembly name>' failed because assembly ‘\<assembly name>’ is malformed or not a pure .NET assembly.